 According to the Federation of Bakers, the UK bakery market is worth around £3.6 billion – giving it one of the biggest shares of the food industry.
 Every day, almost 11 million loaves of bread and packs of cakes and other baked goods are sold.

-To help you get started cooking up your own baking business, we’ve compile this Rapid Guide with all the information you’ll need to succeed.
+To help you get started cooking up your own baking business, we’ve compiled this Rapid Guide with all the information you’ll need to succeed.

 - Training and qualifications